jgwentworth92/is_373_db_factory/README.md

 <br>`npm run test`

 ### Start the Development Server
-Start the Next.js development server.
-The server will run on http://localhost:3000:
+Start the Next.js development server
-`npm run dev`
+`npm run dev`.
 The application should now be running on http://localhost:3000.